TheWizardbc/GoPro_Workflow/README.md

+Don't use the 4.1.0 version, there is a Mapillary upload bug present for the GoPro Max workflow.
+Please use 4.1.3 or higher.
 # GoPro Max & Hero - Mapillary & SVS Workflow Tool

 A comprehensive GUI application written in Python to process video footage from the **GoPro Max (360°)** and **GoPro Hero (Standard)** for upload to **Mapillary** and **StreetView Studio (SVS)**.